mwiget/snabb/README.md

 Deploying Vita is easy, and not invasive to your existing infrastructure.
 It can be as simple as adding an entry to the IP routing table of your default gateway, to ensure that packets to destinations within your private network are routed over an extra hop: the Vita gateway.
-Whether it forwards the encapsulated packets back to your default gateway, or directly to your modem depends on your setup, and is freely configurable.
+Whether Vita forwards the encapsulated packets back to your default gateway, or directly to your modem depends on your setup, and is freely configurable.